mdetools/mdetools19/cfp.md

 manuscript template.

 ### Publication
-Accepted papers will appear in the workshop proceedings published with IEEE.
+Accepted papers will appear in the workshop proceedings published with IEEE and will be available at the time of the workshop.

 ### Evaluation process and criteria